statisticsnorway/cra-template-dapla-js-lib/README.md

 `yarn create react-app [lib-name] --template file:[path-to-this-repository]`

-For example, if you want to start a new project called `new-dapla-lib` and you cloned this repository to `C:/code/react-templates/cra-template-dapla-js-lib` the command would be `yarn create react-app new-dapla-lib --template file:C:/code/react-templates/cra-template-dapla-js-lib`.
+For example, if you want to start a new project called `new-dapla-lib` and you cloned this repository to `/Users/me/Projects/react-templates/cra-template-dapla-js-lib` the command would be `yarn create react-app new-dapla-lib --template file:/Users/me/Projects/react-templates/cra-template-dapla-js-lib`.

-After this, run `yarn add --exact react-scripts@3.4.0` in your project.

-**Note** on why specifying `react-scripts@3.4.0`.
-At the moment `3.4.1` introduced a bug that causes coverage reporting after tests in a CI environment to not work, so until that is resolved, we use version `3.4.0`.
-Issue #8689 and #9322 on the GitHub page of create-react-app explains the problem.

 ### From npm
 _Coming soon!_